KillianLucas/tokentrim/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

-TokenTrim intelligently trims OpenAI `messages` to fit within a model's token limit, making it easy to avoid exceeding the maximum token count.
+TokenTrim intelligently trims OpenAI `messages` to fit within a model's token limit (shortening a message by removing characters from the middle), making it easy to avoid exceeding the maximum token count.

 It's best suited for use directly in OpenAI API calls: